Russia escalates economic battle with U.S., EU with food import ban

 Russia's central bank warned that such bans on importing cheap products could make it harder to control inflation, which fell to an annual 7.5 percent in July, but remains well above the 6.5 percent rate in 2013.

-(Writing by David Stamp; Additional reporting by Michael Shields, Fabiola Gomes; Angelika Gruber, Polina Devitt, Maria Kiselyova, Silvia Aloisi and Gianluca Semeraro; Karl Plume and Tom Polansek in Chicago; Editing by Kevin Liffey and Steve Orlofsky)
+(Writing by David Stamp; Additional reporting by Michael Shields, Fabiola Gomes; Angelika Gruber, Polina Devitt, Maria Kiselyova, Silvia Aloisi and Gianluca Semeraro; Karl Plume and Tom Polansek in Chicago; Roberta Rampton in Washington; Editing by Kevin Liffey, Steve Orlofsky and Ken Wills)